Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Black holes with two horizons

 \subsection{Temperature of Hawking radiation from black hole with two horizons is universal}

 The Eq.(\ref{entropyRNtilde}) can be obtained from the temperature of the thermal Hawking radiation, which can be found using the method of the semiclassical quantum tunneling.\cite{Wilczek2000,Srinivasan1999,Volovik1999,Akhmedov2006,Vanzo2011} Now we have two horizons, and thus the Hawking radiation temperature can be modified.
-For RN black hole the PG metric is not well defined.
-In the semiclassical method the process of Hawking radiation is typically studied using the Painleve-Gullstrand (PG) metric.\cite{Painleve,Gullstrand} However, the existence of the inner horizon does not allow for the well defined PG metric to exist,\cite{Faraoni2020} and its extension is required.
-The proper extension of the PG metric is obtained by the following coordinate transformation:\cite{Volovik2003b}
+In the semiclassical method the process of Hawking radiation is typically studied using the Painleve-Gullstrand (PG) metric,\cite{Painleve,Gullstrand} which has no singularity at the horizon.
+However, for the RN black hole the PG coordinates are not well defined due to the existence of the inner horizon,\cite{Faraoni2020} and the extension of the PG coordinates is required.\cite{Hennigar2022} The proper extension of the PG metric is obtained by the following coordinate transformation:\cite{Volovik2003b}

-This leads to the black hole and white hole states without singularities at horizons:
+The corresponding black hole and white hole states have the following metric:

-where the shift velocity is determined by equation:
+Here the shift velocity is determined by equation:

-while the sign of velocity is different for black and white holes.
+and $+$ and $-$ signs correspond to black and white holes.
 In this extension of the PG coordinates, the shift velocity is real for all $r$.
 This is distinct from the conventional (non-modified) PG coordinates,\cite{Hamilton2008,Zubkov2019} where the shift velocity becomes imaginary for $r<r_0= r_+r_-/(r_+ +r_-)$.

 The tunneling trajectory for a massless particle can be found from the energy spectrum of a particle.
 The latter is determined by the contravariant metric $g^{\mu\nu}$, which is inverse to the PG metric $g_{\mu\nu}$ in Eq.(\ref{PG_RN2}):